Installation¶

 The above commands provide a very essential Pascal environment.
 Consider installing the following packages for additional units: fp-units-base, fp-units-fcl, fp-units-misc, fp-units-math and fp-units-rtl.

-On Arch Linux, unofficial AUR packages can be found: cms or cms-git.
-However, if you do not want to use them, the following command will install almost all dependencies (some of them can be found in the AUR):
+On Arch Linux, the following command will install almost all dependencies (some of them can be found in the AUR):

 sudo pacman -S base-devel jdk8-openjdk fpc postgresql postgresql-client \